This blog also appeared on SMB CEO, which provides resources and knowledge for the small business CEO.

 3. Invest in your future

-A great tax advisor might cost you more money that doing it yourself, but the upfront expense will pay off down the road.
+A great tax advisor might cost you more money than doing it yourself, but the upfront expense will pay off down the road.
 It’s similarly imperative to invest in your future by maintaining current information about your financial situation.

 Ensure you have information about whether any of your employees got married or had children, and examine your team’s personal and paid time off.
 These seemingly minor details can determine whether the correct withholdings or deductions were applied.
 Create a plan based on your budget and financial forecast — including taxes and tax liabilities — and you’ll be able to see whether you’re on track.